 - To ensure openness and transparency agendas and Committee reports are published to the council website at least five working days ahead of the scheduled meeting dates and any minutes of decisions taken by the Chief Executive during any period when committee meetings are suspended are publicised on the Council website.
-Committee meetings are live streamed to the Council's YouTube channel. - To ensure openness and transparency in decision making processes, all declarations of interest made by councillors at meetings were recorded and made available online. - There are a range of policies such as the Counter Fraud, Bribery and Corruption Policy Statement and Strategy, Fraud Response Plan, Whistleblowing for Third Parties and Confidential Reporting procedures.
-These continue to be updated to reflect best practice and support a culture of ethical behaviour amongst employees and councillors. - Health and Safety compliance during 2023/2024 was assessed as being within the top rating band of "good". - Legal Services maintained an overview of legislation and regulations and worked with services to ensure compliance.
+Committee meetings are live streamed to the Council's YouTube channel. - To ensure openness and transparency in decision making processes, all declarations of interest made by councillors at meetings were recorded and made available online. - There are a range of policies such as the Counter Fraud, Bribery and Corruption Policy Statement and Strategy.
+These continue to be updated to reflect best practice and support a culture of ethical behaviour amongst employees and councillors. - Health and Safety compliance during 2024/2025 was assessed as being within the top rating band of "good". - Legal Services maintained an overview of legislation and regulations and worked with services to ensure compliance.